Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch an EC2 instance and share data using SMB/CIFS or NFS.
 - [ ] Deploy an AWS Storage Gateway cached volume on Amazon EC2.

-### A company is expanding its use of AWS services across its portfolios The company wants to provision AWS accounts for each team to ensure a separation of business processes for security compliance and billing Account creation and bootstrapping should be completed m a scalable and efficient way so new accounts are created with a defined baseline and governance guardrails in place A SysOps administrator needs to design a provisioning process that saves time and resources Which action should be taken to meet these requirements?
+### A company is expanding its use of AWS services across its portfolios.
+The company wants to provision AWS accounts for each team to ensure a separation of business processes for security compliance and billing.
+Account creation and bootstrapping should be completed in a scalable and efficient way so new accounts are created with a defined baseline and governance guardrails in place.
+A SysOps administrator needs to design a provisioning process that saves time and resources.
+Which action should be taken to meet these requirements?

 - [ ] Automate using AWS Elastic Beanstalk to provision the AWS accounts set up infrastructure and integrate with AWS Organizations.
 - [ ] Create bootstrapping scripts in AWS OpsWorks and combine them with AWS CloudFormation templates to provision accounts and infrastructure.